csmertx/csmertx.github.io/content/Linux/WM/awesome_floppier.md

 ---
-title: AweWM+
+title: AwesomeWM | Floppier DE
 author: csmertx
 date: February 5, 2023
 weight: -20
 ---

-# AwesomeWM - Floppier Desktop Environment

 > Never tried it myself, but here are some links and stuff